hirako2000/hackathon-board/README.md

 Username & Password.
 You will need to go through each provider to generate new credentials.

-I have included dummy keys and passwords from **Hackathon Starter ** .
+I have included dummy keys and passwords from **Hackathon Starter** .
 But don't forget to update them with *your credentials* when you are ready to deploy an app. https://github.com/sahat/hackathon-starter

 FAQ
 ---
-- Admin user?
+**Admin user?**
 Starting with 1.0.2, the first user to signup with email/passowrd becomes admin.
 Admin users can make other users admin in the admin users page.

+**Anything for the admin to setup**
+- Yes, as admin, create at least one Season, one category. (required or no hack can be create by users)
+- Then Also fill the Rules page, and add some prize entry.

+That's pretty much all needed to get going, from there users can create their own hacks.

+**Why can I not add new locations?**
+- Add location in the source code.
+It's fairly easy to add as many as you like.
+I never got to implement a CRUD for these.

 Contributing
 ------------